Home /Compare /Smoke vs Pewter

 Can you use smoke and pewter together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.62:1.
-Use smoke as the dominant/darker color and pewter as the accent or highlight.
+Yes.
+Both smoke and pewter are gray shades, so they pair naturally in a monochromatic palette.
+Use smoke as the dominant color and pewter as the accent or highlight.

 What is the hex code for smoke?+